Ads by Muslim Ad Network

 Major Muslim Teen Dilemma...

-Why is dating haram?…No, like WHY?
+Why is dating haram?…No, like, WHY?
 Why can’t I date?

 How am I supposed to agree to spend the rest of my life with a complete stranger?
 And how do you expect me to get to know that person without dating them first?

 What if it doesn’t work out?
-I mean, do you guys not see how the divorce rates are skyrocketing year after year?
+I mean, do you guys not see how divorce rates are skyrocketing year after year?
 Why would I risk my future just cuz my parents don’t trust my choices?
 It’s MY life, after all!

 And you’re not being clear here: is love ‘haram’ in Islam?
 Cuz if it is, I think we have a problem.